Creating Media in ScreenScape5

 It’s your choice if you want to start with a blank canvas, which really is like starting from scratch.
 But you can also choose from a wide variety of convenient pre-built templates.
 Our templates give you a professionally designed starting point.
 They can be used exactly as you find them or they can be adapted and completely rearranged to your liking.
 Most users will, at the very least, change the images and text to suit their own purposes.

 Any asset you import to ScreenScape will automatically be saved in its respective asset library for re-use at some later date.
 You can use our handy file import tool to connect ScreenScape5 to your favorite data sources like Google Drive, Dropbox, Facebook or Instagram, which is convenient if your favorite assets tend to live in another system.
 You can also browse a ScreenScape-curated media library to find stock assets that might help you to complete or customize your own media.

 Once a media item is ready for publishing all you have to do is add it to a playlist.
 If that playlist is already paired with a device (a one time set up step) that new media item will immediately be published live-to-air to that device, and all devices that happen to be paired with that playlist.

 We hope you enjoy this quick intro to creating media in ScreenScape5.
 To learn more we suggest you create your own free account.
 By giving the software a test drive you’ll quickly see that learning ScreenScape is simply a matter of digging in and giving it a try.

 Have any questions, comments, or tutorial ideas?
-Send them to Katie at email@example.com.
+Get a hold of us at firstname.lastname@example.org.

 Looking for more tutorials?
 Your next stop is the 3 most important concepts in ScreenScape5.